WindieChai/confluence-wiki-mcp-server-extension/README.md

      - Username
      - Password
    - Click "Save Configuration" button
+   - Your credentials will be securely stored in an encrypted file

 2. **Set up MCP Server in Cursor**
    - Open Cursor's Settings